Apaar/apaar.github.io/_posts/2017-01-29-BLASTX-code-analysis-and-profiling.md

 - blog
 ---

-Many a time we have to deal with the situation of having to analyse code written by someone else in order to debug errors or improve efficency via methods such as parallelizing or identifying bottlenecks in the code.It is imperitive that we fully understand the code flow, analyse the portions of the code that are most time consuming and work on them.
+Many a time we have to deal with the situation of having to analyse code written by someone else in order to debug errors or improve efficiency via methods such as parallelizing or identifying bottlenecks in the code.It is imperative that we fully understand the code flow, analyse the portions of the code that are most time consuming and work on them.
-There are various ways in which we can approch this problem.One is via static code analysis via call graphs and another is Profiling tools like Valgrind/Callgrind and GProf.In this post we will be discussing some of these tools along with some use cases(blastx) and examples.
+There are various ways in which we can approach this problem.One is via static code analysis via call graphs and another is Profiling tools like Valgrind/Callgrind and GProf.In this post we will be discussing some of these tools along with some use cases(blastx) and examples.

 ---

 **NCBI-BLAST**

-To demostrate these tools we will be working with the NCBI(National Center for Biotechnology Information) implemenation of the BLAST(Basic Local Alignment Search Tool) algorithm.We will specifically be dealing with the blastx variant of this algorithm.It is an algorithm for comparing primary biological sequence information, such as the amino-acid sequences of proteins or the nucleotides of DNA sequences.
+To demonstrate these tools we will be working with the NCBI(National Center for Biotechnology Information) implementation of the BLAST(Basic Local Alignment Search Tool) algorithm.We will specifically be dealing with the blastx variant of this algorithm.It is an algorithm for comparing primary biological sequence information, such as the amino-acid sequences of proteins or the nucleotides of DNA sequences.
 A BLAST search enables a researcher to compare a query sequence with a library or database of sequences, and identify library sequences that resemble the query sequence above a certain threshold.

 ---